-Being involved in a road traffic accident can be a stressful and confusing experience.
-Regardless of how the accident occurred or who was at fault, it’s important to protect your rights.
+Being involved in an accident on the road can be a stressful and distressing experience.
+Regardless of how the road accident occurred or who was at fault, it’s important to protect your rights.

 What to do at the scene of an accident